keithrbennett/life_game_viewer/README.md

 Game of Life Viewer
 ===================

+(Note: These instructions assume use of a Unix command line (e.g. Linux, Mac OS) and rvm.
+If you're using Windows, make the appropriate substitutions, such as '\' for '/', 'ren' for 'mv'.)

 This is a JRuby application that uses Java's Swing UI library to render generations of Conway's Game of Life.